unclecode/crawl4ai/README.md

 ## 🚧 Work in Progress 👷‍♂️

-- 🔧 Separate Crawl and Extract JSON Semantic Chunk: Enhancing flexibility and efficiency in large-scale web crawling tasks.
+- 🔧 Separate Crawl and Extract Semantic Chunk: Enhancing efficiency in large-scale tasks.
-- 🔍 Colab Integration: Exploring integration with Google Colab for easy experimentation in a collaborative notebook environment.
+- 🔍 Colab Integration: Exploring integration with Google Colab for easy experimentation.
-- 🎯 XPath and CSS Selector Support: Adding support for selective retrieval of specific elements from web pages.
+- 🎯 XPath and CSS Selector Support: Adding support for selective retrieval of specific elements.
-- 📷 Image Captioning: Incorporating image captioning capabilities to extract meaningful descriptions from images.
+- 📷 Image Captioning: Incorporating image captioning capabilities to extract descriptions from images.
-- 💾 Embedding Data Generation and Storage: Developing functionalities to generate and store embedding data for each crawled website.
+- 💾 Embedding Vector Data: Generate and store embedding data for each crawled website.
 - 🔍 Semantic Search Engine: Building a semantic search engine that fetches content, performs vector search similarity, and generates labeled chunk data based on user queries and URLs.

 For more details, refer to the [CHANGELOG.md](https://github.com/unclecode/crawl4ai/edit/main/CHANGELOG.md) file.